 animation.
 By defining these core building blogs, you reflect your story, create the

-• Design for Smaller Screens: One of the most evident differences between a desktop and a
+interface’s character and represent key functions. - Design for Smaller Screens: One of the most evident differences between a desktop and a

 mobile device is the screen size.
 Even the most advanced screens of the latest iPhone